robertdavidgraham/rdpscan/README.md

  ## Primary use

- The primary way of using this tool is first using `masscan` to scan for the port, then using tool to probe those ports that are listening.
-An example is:
+ To scan a network, run it like the following:

+    rdpscan 192.168.1.1-192.168.1.1.255

+This will print a one-line result per address, indicating *VULNERABLE* if it's vulnerable to the bug, *SAFE* if it's (probably) safe, or *UNKNOWN* if the program couldn't figureo ut the status, such as getting no response from the target.
+Since most targets won't respond, statistically, most will be *UNKNOWN".

+It's fairly slow.
+You can increase the speed by adding the command-line parameter `--workers 1000`.
+But you can increase the speed even further by front-ending it with `masscan` first to quickly finding with port 3389 available, and then only using `rdpscan` to scan those resulting machines for the vulnerability.

-    $ masscan 0.0.0.0/0 -p3389 >ips.txt
+    masscan 10.0.0.0/8 -p3389 --rate 1000000 >ips.txt
-    $ rdpscan --file ips.txt > results.txt
+    rdpscan --file ips.txt > results.txt

-In the `results.txt` file, search for those lines containing the string "VULNERABLE".
+Or, in one step, piping the output of one to the other:

+    masscan 10.0.0.0/8 -p3389 --rate 1000000 | rdpsca --file -

-In reality, you probably care about the diagnostic details about the TCP connections, that tell you more than just vulnerability status.
-If you specified `-d`  these will be printed to `stderr`.
-This is how I run it:
+You can get more verbose diagnostic details using the `-d` parameter, which gets printed to `sterr`.
+This is how I usually run the program:

-    $ rdpscan --file ips.txt 2> diag.txt 1> results.txt
+    rdpscan --file ips.txt 2> diag.txt 1> results.txt

 ## Building

-The difficult part is getting the OpenSSL libraries installed, and not conflicting with other versions of OpenSSL on the system.
+The difficult part is getting the *OpenSSL* libraries installed, and not conflicting with other versions on the system.
 On Debian Linux, I do:

     $ sudo apt install libssl-dev